 For 40 years, America’s Seed Fund powered by NSF has helped startups and small businesses transform their ideas into marketable products and services.
-We focus on high-risk, high-impact technologies — those that show promise but whose success hasn’t yet been validated — and each year, we award nearly $190 million in funding to entrepreneurs across the country.
+We focus on high-risk, high-impact technologies — those that show promise but whose success hasn’t yet been validated — and each year, we award $200 million in funding to entrepreneurs across the country.
 Our goals are to foster innovation and help create businesses and jobs in the United States, and companies seed funded by our program have since gone on to tremendous success.
 We are a congressionally mandated program — Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR).

 When you join our innovators:

 You will receive the funding you need as a startup or small business to commercialize technically risky ideas.

 You’ll retain full control of your team, your technical vision and business strategy, and the resulting intellectual property.
 We take no equity in exchange for funding.

 You’ll work with a program director, who will serve as your mentor and advocate.
 You’ll also become part of the largest group of technology startups and small businesses in the country.

 Up to $1.5M / 24+ months.
 Receive up to $225,000 in seed capital to conduct product Research and Development (R&D) over six to 12 months.
 During this period, your company will be immersed in the NSF network and you’ll receive training and mentorship from seasoned entrepreneurs and innovators.
 After you complete your Phase I award, you’re welcome to apply for a second-round investment of $750,000 over 24 months.
 During the course of that award, you can apply for supplements that may add up to another $500,000.

 Feedback from experts: Every proposal is evaluated by a group of technical and commercial experts, who provide detailed feedback to all reviewed applications; even companies that don’t receive awards get valuable, actionable feedback.